 Why go: The Boone Family Mountain Center at the Estes Park location houses all adventure activities, including an indoor climbing wall and bouldering wall.

-Tip: At Snow Mountain Ranch, hike the 2-mile round-trip Waterfall Trail, which after undergoing construction, is wider than before and enables you to reach the top of the waterfall.
+Tip: At Snow Mountain Ranch, hike the 2-mile round-trip Waterfall Trail, an easy trail that enables you to reach the top of the waterfall.

 2. Get Air

-Why go: At Snow Mountain Ranch, older kids ages 8 and up and adults should check out the Forest Zip Line where you climb a 35-foot pole or ladder to ride a 600-foot-long zip line.
+Why go: Both locations offer indoor and outdoor rock climbing walls, which are really fun.
+At Snow Mountain Ranch, older kids ages 8 and up and adults should check out the Forest Zip Line where you climb a 35-foot pole or ladder to ride a 600-foot-long zip line.
 Participants must weigh under 250 pounds.

 Then enjoy summer tubing down a long white slide.
 Guests staying at Snow Mountain Ranch can reserve their time slot one week in advance online.
 If you’re just visiting for the day, you can reserve your spot the day of in the Programs Building.
 To find out what spots are available, it’s recommended you call the Program Department the morning of your visit to check on open times at 970-887-2152, ext.
 4135.